 Honorably discharged veterans from other branches of US service are invited to join our Detachment as ASSOCIATE members.

 Union Colony Marines Detachment 1093 meets every third Saturday of each month.

 We enjoy an SOS breakfast starting at 0800.
-Our meeting place is the Greeley V.F.W. located at 2514 7th Ave, Greeley, CO.
+Our meeting place is the Evans VFW located at 3501 State Street, Evans, CO.
 All Marines are invited.